Last Updated on June 9, 2021

 This trend is confirmed by the University of Michigan, where researchers have noted a 30% increase in cases of alcoholic liver disease (including fatty liver) over the previous year.
 Dr. Jessica Mellinger, one of the university’s liver specialists, says, “In my conversations with my colleagues at other institutions, everybody is saying the same thing.”

-Some good news, from the American Liver Foundation: liver problems can often be halted6 in the early stages.
-Cutting down on alcohol is a must, and losing weight never hurts, either.
-And research shows that certain foods7 assist in maintaining liver health.
-Garlic, fish with Omega-3 acids, broccoli, tea, and coffee are all positives.
-On the negative side, people with fatty liver should avoid sugar, refined grains, meat, and salty, fried foods.
+To begin with, cutting down on alcohol is a must, and losing weight never hurts, either.
+For reversing fatty liver, or just improving your overall liver health, research shows certain foods can help.
+Garlic, fish with Omega-3 acids, broccoli, tea, and coffee are all good things to include in your “fatty liver diet.”
+On the flip side, people with fatty liver should avoid sugar, refined grains, meat, and salty, fried foods.

-For those who rely on pain relievers, many doctors will caution against using too much acetaminophen (e.g., Tylenol).
-In larger doses, it has proven to be more stressful on the liver than others.
+For those who rely on pain relievers, many doctors caution against using too much acetaminophen (e.g., Tylenol).
+In larger doses, it has proven to be more stressful on the liver than other similar medicines.

-Above all, in losing weight, many people don’t realize that alcohol has a ton of calories.
+When it comes to losing weight to reduce fatty liver, many people also don’t realize that alcohol contributes tons of calories.
 A few drinks can quickly total 500 or 700 calories or more.
 That’s a significant percentage of an average, 2,000-calorie diet.
 (We note, too, that alcohol doesn’t add any vitamins, minerals, or nutrients.)

 The Bottom Line: Your Liver Will Appreciate Less Alcohol